 My research lies at the intersection of International Relations and Race, Ethnicity, and Politics.
-In my dissertation, I examine the role of anti-Asian racism in contemporary U.S.-China relations with a focus on the racialization of American public opinion on China.
+In my dissertation, I examine anti-Asian racism and the racial politics of U.S.-China relations, with a focus on public opinion.
 I use statistical analyses of public opinion surveys, survey experiments, and text analyses.
 I also have research projects examining race and racism in International Relations and public opinion in China.
 My research has been featured or is forthcoming in Annual Review of Political Science and Political Science Quarterly.

 My research has been funded by the 2020-21 APSA (previously NSF) Dissertation Improvement Grant, 2019-20 IGCC Herb York Dissertation Fellowship, and multiple grants from the 21st Century China Center.

 I hold an M.A. in Political Science from the University of California, San Diego and a B.A. in Government and Asian Studies, with distinctions, from Cornell University.